lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 Some artists are already starting to monetise their voice models.
 Grimes already set up [a tool](https://www.musicradar.com/news/grimes-ai-voice-model) to use her AI voice in exchange for a 50% proceeds split.

-The reality is that people will likely get sick of the deep fake music, and I imagine the fad will die off and be mostly forgetten as we enter the next phase of AI music, whatever that is.
+The reality is that people will likely get sick of the deep fake music, and I imagine the fad will die off and be mostly forgotten as we enter the next phase of AI music, whatever that is.

 The next question is: if anyone can sing in perfect pitch, does that invalidate natural talent?

 Again, probably not.
 There's more to music than the audio file; people want to connect to a person with a story.
 Human's will always have a role to play in music for other humans.

 [Chess is more popular than ever](https://qz.com/work/1329974/jobs-and-ai-if-you-are-worried-about-human-obsolescence-consider-chess); even though AI mastered it in the 80s.